keitaroinc/ckanext-big-resources/README.md

 # ckanext-big-resources

 CKAN extension that overwrites the upload and download of the resources.
 The extension breaks the resources into chunks and streams the response.
-This extension is usefull if We want to configure the chunk size of upload and download in order to use of the server resources in more efficient way.
+This extension is usefull if We want to configure the chunk size of upload and download in order to use the server resources (RAM and CPU) in more efficient way.

 ## Requirements